DipankarBagade/UAV-Deconfliction-System--with-dashboard/README.md

 6. Push to the branch: `git push origin feature/your-feature`
 7. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Inspired by FlytBase's strategic deconfliction architecture
 - Built with FastAPI, NumPy, SciPy, and other open-source libraries
 - Designed for BVLOS (Beyond Visual Line of Sight) drone operations

-## 📞 Support

-For questions or issues:
-- Open an issue on GitHub
-- Check the API documentation at `/docs`
-- Review the dashboard for interactive examples

----

-**Note**: This system is designed for research and development purposes.
-For production deployment, additional security measures and regulatory compliance checks should be implemented.